NYHolzer/projask-backend/README.md

-# README
+# PROJASK README

 This is the Projask Backend where we will persist ("save") data to the rails database such as users, tasks, projects, and make associations.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+In order to get the frontend of this program, please visit: https://github.com/NYHolzer/projask-frontend.git

+## INSTALLATION
+This was built to be run on a local machine.
+However, this can be reconfigured to be used on a server (and frontend on the client).
+To begin download and run `Bundle Install`.
+This will install of the gem dependencies that is required of this program.
+One highlight of this API is that we use Netflix's fastapi_json to serializer our models into JSON data.

+Run `rails db:migrate` to get your database setup.

+If you want to run some testing to see some functionality, seed data is provided - run `rails db:seed`.
+Check the seed file for more details.

+On a localhost, we recommed that rails be started on port 3001 by typing in this command into the terminal: `rails s -p 3001`